Life on Life Associate

 Whose responsibility is it to reach the customer?

 The answer, employee, becomes obvious.
 So what is the role of the employer?
 The answer: to invest in the employee in such a way as to enable that person to do his or her job adequately.
-This involves leading and equipping, among other things.
+This means that church leadership roles and responsibilities involve leading and equipping, among other things.

 Owner = God